zfc283/PotatoTrip/README.md

 - **Path**: http:&#8203;//99.79.181.180:5000/api/travelRoutes/{travelRouteID}/pictures
 - **Method**: POST
 - **Description**: Adds a picture to the travel route with ID `travelRouteID`.
 Authentication and admin rights are required (to access admin rights, log in with the admin account).
+Upon successful creation, the API returns the created travel route picture in the response body.
 - **Request Parameters**:

 &nbsp;